iraikov/chicken-lapack/README.md

 These routines compute the inverse of a matrix using the LU factorization computed by the xGETRF routines.
-Argument ''A'' must contain the factors L and U from the LU factorization computed by xGETRF.
-Argument ''PIVOT'' must be the pivot vector returned by the factorization routine.
-Optional argument ''LDA'' is the leading dimension of array ''A''.
-The return value is the inverse of the original matrix ''A''.
+Argument A must contain the factors L and U from the LU factorization computed by xGETRF.
+Argument PIVOT must be the pivot vector returned by the factorization routine.
+Optional argument LDA is the leading dimension of array A. The return value is the inverse of the original matrix A.